-The Center for Victim Advocacy provides violence prevention, awareness, and resources are facilitated at every first year, transfer, and international student orientation in differing formats with direct support from CVAVP.
-Orientation expo participation is also requested each semester.
+Victim Advocacy and Violence Prevention on the Tampa and St. Petersburg campuses provide violence prevention education, resources, and Title IX information at every first year, transfer, and international student orientation in differing formats.

-Violence Prevention Trainer Program
+Violence Prevention Trainer Program and Internship Program

-The Center for Victim Advocacy recruits undergraduate and graduate students yearly to volunteer as a violence prevention trainer.
-The goal of this peer-to-peer model program is to utilize students to teach their peers how to step in and intervene to prevent violence, recognize unhealthy and abusive characteristics in relation- ships, and how to ask for consent.
+CVAVP recruits undergraduate and graduate students yearly to volunteer as a violence prevention trainer.
+The goal of this peer-to-peer model program is to utilize students to teach their peers how to step in and intervene to prevent violence, recognize unhealthy and abusive characteristics in relationships, and how to ask for consent.
+CVAVP also recruits approximately 2-5 student interns each semester to contribute 10 hours a week towards violence prevention programming.
+This internship program, along with the Trainer program has ongoing professional development requirements, continuing education, outreach and facilitation requirements.